Kasayapahuda

 Kasayapahuda (also Kasayaprabhrta) is one of the oldest canonical texts of the Digambara Jains.
 Another canonical text, the Shatkhandagama was written about the same time.
 Both these texts are held in high esteem by the Digambaras.
 Kasaya (passions) form the subject matter of Kasayapahuda.

 Author

-Kasayapahuda was written by Acharya Gunadhara in the 1st century A.D.
+Kasayapahuda was written by Acharya Gunabhadra in the 1st century A.D.

 Content

 Kasayapahuda discusses the Jain doctrine of Karma.
 The Kasayapahuda is written in verses only.